cloud-native-sig/hpcdays26-pocket-sized-kubernetes/mkdocs/docs/lesson2/exercise1a.md

 ```
 Note that you must target a specific node&mdash;if that node goes down, the
 endpoint becomes unreachable.
 For a more robust solution, a dedicated Ingress
-controller is created that sites in front of the nodes and provides a single
+controller is created that sits in front of the nodes and provides a single
 entry point.

 ## Clean-up